White Gold vs Yellow Gold: Which Is Better?

 When people think of gold, they imagine its titular warm and sunny shade.
 However, there’s more than one color when it comes to this precious metal—enter white gold.

-Some skeptics might doubt its value but white gold can be just as beautiful, “real,” and valuable as any yellow gold.
+Some skeptics might doubt its value, but white gold jewellery can be just as beautiful, “real,” and valuable as any yellow gold jewellery.
 So besides color, what makes these two metals any different?
 Read on to explore the major differences between white gold vs yellow gold.

 yellow gold vs yellow gold infographic

 Untarnishable and rare, gold has remained one of the world’s most valuable materials for millennia.
-However, this metal must take a few steps before becoming any gold ring.
+However, this metal must take a few steps before becoming any gold ring or fine jewelry.
 To understand the difference between white gold and yellow gold, it’s crucial to know how gold is made.
 Let’s dive into the formulation and types of gold jewelry created by humans.

 The word “metal” carries a strong and sturdy reputation.
 Yet pure gold is actually very soft and malleable.
-To make wearable pieces, jewelers have to combine gold with harder metals—a gold alloy
+To make wearable pieces, jewelers have to combine solid gold with harder metals—a gold alloy.

-An alloy metal can change gold from inside-out, transforming its texture, color, and chemical properties.1 However, jewelers must balance an alloy’s properties with the content value of gold.
+An alloy metal can change gold from the inside out, transforming its texture, color, and chemical properties.1 However, jewelers must balance an alloy’s properties with the content value of gold.
 As a result, metal alloy content must stay between 0% (pure 24 karat gold) and 58.3% (10 karat gold) to qualify as gold.2

 Depending on the desired outcome, jewelers often use one or more of these alloy metals: